 Wisconsin Republican Party says hackers stole $2.3 million

-Hackers stole $2.3 million from the Wisconsin Republican Party's account that was being used to help reelect President Donald Trump in the key battleground state, the party's chairman told The Associated Press on Thursday.
+Hackers have stolen $2.3 million from the Wisconsin Republican Party's account that was being used to help reelect President Donald Trump in the key battleground state, the party's chairman told The Associated Press on Thursday.

 The party noticed the suspicious activity on Oct.
 22 and contacted the FBI on Friday, said Republican Party Chairman Andrew Hitt.

 Hitt said the FBI is investigating.
-FBI spokesman Leonard Peace did not immediately return a message seeking comment.
+FBI spokesman Brett Banner said that, per policy, "the FBI is not permitted to confirm or deny an investigation.”
+The Wisconsin Department of Justice, which has a center focused on cyber crime able to assist if requested, has not been asked to investigate, said spokeswoman Rebecca Ballweg.

-The attack was discovered less than two weeks before Election Day as both Trump and Democratic rival Joe Biden made their final push to win Wisconsin and its 10 electoral votes.
-Trump won the state by fewer than 23,000 votes in 2016 and planned his third visit in seven days on Friday.
+The alleged hack was discovered less than two weeks before Election Day, as Trump and Democratic rival Joe Biden made their final push to win Wisconsin and its 10 electoral votes.
+Trump won the state by fewer than 23,000 votes in 2016 and was planning his third visit in seven days on Friday.
 Biden also planned to campaign in Wisconsin on Friday.
 Polls have consistently shown a tight race in the state, usually with Biden ahead by single digits and within the margin of error.

-Hitt said the stolen money would have been used in the final days of the campaign to make snap spending decisions based on the state of the race.

-He said the hackers manipulated invoices from four vendors who were being paid to send out direct mail for Trump's reelection efforts and to provide pro-Trump material such as hats that could be handed out to supporters.
-Invoices and other documents were altered so when the party paid them, the money went to the hackers instead of the vendors, Hitt said.

 Hitt said he was not aware of any other state GOP being targeted for a similar hack, but state parties were warned at the Republican National Convention this summer to be on the lookout for cyber attacks.